largenumberhere/ccHttp/README.md

 See ngrock documentation for more information about agents
 - The included programs have only been tested with FTB infinity evolved, with craftos 1.75 and computercraft version 1.75.
 If you find any incompatibilities please feel free to open an issue.
 - Please report any issues to me
 - A reminder that this has not been tested with linux.
-No asurences are made for compatability.
+No assurances are made for compatability.
 Try at your own risk